antis0007/sd-webui-multiple-hypernetworks/README.md

 ### UPDATES:
 - Now supports multiple optimization methods + higher resolutions!
+- Images generated with this script should have their hypernetwork metadata saved to the image
 - Fixed reloading weights for no reason
 - Added "reset" button:
   - **Press this once you finish using this script, otherwise hypernetworks will remain loaded**